DMTF/Redfish-JsonSchema-ResponseValidator/README.md

 # Redfish-JsonSchema-ResponseValidator

+## Deprecated

+This tool is deprecated in favor of response payload validation performed by the [Redfish-Service-Validator](https://github.com/DMTF/Redfish-Service-Validator).

 ## About

 ***Redfish-JsonSchema-ResponseValidator.py*** is a Python3 utility used to validate any JSON resource against DMTF provided JSON schemas.